opiy-org/asterisk-ari-php/README.md

 `Implemented with php7.2 and tested for Asterisk 16!`

+If you like it, please star this project :) thanks!
+Donations are welcome, for I put a lot of work into this.

 ## Installation
 Use this library with composer and include it into your composer.json by using the terminal command `composer require ng-voice/ari-client`